aerogear/graphback/docs/commands.md

   ```bash
   graphback watch
   ```
   Watches for changes in your datamodel and regenerates your schema and resolvers.
-The watch commands drops your database and recreates it with everty change to datamodel.
+The watch commands drops your database and recreates it with every change to datamodel.